Frequently Asked Questions

 For all other courses/programs on the approved list of affiliated off-campus study programs, the course titles and grades will appear on the transcript, and be considered Lake Forest credit.
 However, the grades will not count toward the GPA except for Dean’s List and honors calculations.
 Students may not opt to take these courses as Credit/D/Fail through the College, but may elect to do so if allowed by their host program.

-Participants in any other programs, including summer programs, will earn transfer credit for courses completed with grades of C- or better.
+Participants in any other program, including summer programs, will earn transfer credit for courses completed with grades of C- or better.
 All programs must be approved by the College before transfer credit can be earned; certain programs may have been pre-approved for transfer credit and students can consult with Ashley Sinclair, Director of Off-Campus Programs, for details.
 Course titles and grades earned for transfer credit will appear on the College transcript, but those grades will not be calculated in the GPA except for honors calculations.

 Students must successfully complete 15 US semester hours to earn the equivalent of 4 Lake Forest credits.
 Certain programs may have a different credit system, and the program profile will explain credit transfer requirements.